-Today I have a recipe for Gluten-Free Lemon Blueberry Belgian Waffles from OATrageous Oatmeals.
-To make it truly gluten-free, make sure your oats are clearly marked gluten-free!
+I’m a huge fan of summer berries and was lucky enough to get some organic blueberries in my CSA this week.
+Luckily, I have a recipe for Gluten-Free Lemon Blueberry Belgian Waffles from OATrageous Oatmeals.
+To make it truly gluten-free, as always, make sure your oats are clearly marked gluten-free!

 I’m ready for some brunch!
-I love weekends and nothing is better than waffles with fresh fruit.
+I love weekends, and nothing is better than waffles with fresh fruit.
 It feels comforting and decadent all at the same time.
-Serve with some cold-brewed iced Middle Eastern coffee.
+Serve with some of my cold-brewed iced Middle Eastern coffee to make it even more impressive!

 - pinch of salt